X-Immersion/Geppetto_Unity_Documentation/README.md

 ### How to Find Your Blendshapes

-When you import your 3D model into the scene, you can find the blendshapes under the **SkinMeshRenderer** component.
+When you import your 3D model into the scene, you can find the blendshapes under the **SkinnedMeshRenderer** component.

 ![Sample Scene](/docs/images/geppetto_page4_img1.png)